11FRIEND11/My-python-projects/README.md

 ### 3. **Keylogger**
    - A simple keylogger made for educational purposes only.
 It captures keystrokes and saves them to a text file.
 A detailed guide for using the keylogger is provided in the repository.

+NOTE: This project is for educational purposes only.
+The author is not responsible for any misuse.

 ## Setup:
 1. Clone the repository:
    ```bash